-- Six hours of coursework (other than astronomy, lower-division physics, lower-division mathematics, and Mathematics 427J or 427K) approved by the undergraduate adviser;
+- Six hours of coursework (other than astronomy, lower-division physics, lower-division mathematics, and Mathematics 427J or 427K) approved by the undergraduate advisor;

-- Six additional hours of upper-division physics, or six hours of upper-division coursework approved by the undergraduate adviser.
+- Six additional hours of upper-division physics, or six hours of upper-division coursework approved by the undergraduate advisor.

 Students must earn a grade of at least C- in each mathematics and science course required for the degree, and a grade point average in these courses of at least 2.00.

 All astronomy majors should consult the astronomy undergraduate advisor regularly about the choice of appropriate courses in both the major and the additional coursework.
 Qualified students are encouraged to carry out a supervised research project by taking a conference course, such as Astronomy 375 or 379H.
 No more than six of the hours counted toward the major requirement may be earned in conference courses.